jcwilk/bueller/README.markdown

 You have two ways of doing this:

  * Use `version:write` and specify `BUILD=pre1`
- * Edit VERSION by hand to add a fourth version segment

 Bueller does not provide a `version:bump:build` because the build version can really be anything, so it's hard to know what should be the next bump.